AlacrisIO/legicash-facts/invariants.md

 ### Payment Settlement

-When a user wants to transfer money out of one account on the main chain or a facilitator side-chain into another account on the same chain or a different one (which can also be the main chain or a side-chain), we will provide and specify a protocol for that
+When a user wants to transfer money out of one account on the main chain or a operator side-chain into another account on the same chain or a different one (which can also be the main chain or a side-chain), we will provide and specify a protocol for that